 The initial cost for the setup of the roofing may be high but it will save a lot of money for maintenance in the long run.

-Disadvantages of Mansard Roof
+5. Disadvantages of Mansard Roof

 1. Construction may pose challenges from Local Laws:

-It has been found that in some places the local building laws have set the restriction in the height of the building with the Mansard roofs to protect the structure from the structural failure and collapse.
+It has been found that in some places the local building laws have set the restriction on the height of the building with the mansard roofs to protect the structure from structural failure and collapse.

 2. The installation cost is high and is a long involvement process:

-On account of all these factors, the initial cost required for the installation and setup of the Mansard roof is high.
-Hence, the Mansard roof may not be a suitable option for the homeowners with the low construction budget.
+On account of all these factors, the initial cost required for the installation and setup of the mansard roof is high.
+Hence, the Mansard roof may not be a suitable option for homeowners with a low construction budget.

 3. It has low weather resistance properties:

 The upper portion of this roofing is not ideal for resisting extreme weather conditions, as the rain and snow can accumulate in the flatter portion which may result in the leakage and dampening of the roof.

 4. The maintenance and repair cost is high:

 In the areas subjected to storms, the debris can accumulate on the upper flatter portion which when not cleared efficiently and quickly can cause serious damage to the entire structure.

-Some of the examples of the famous buildings that are provided with the Mansard roofing style have been listed as follows:
+Some of the examples of the famous buildings that are provided with the mansard roofing style have been listed as follows: